Malawi at COP26

 Watch this space for more information about our COP26 events and what our members are doing at COP26.

-We are very happy to share with you the first videos in our #COP26Voices series.
+We are very happy to share with you here the most recently released videos in our #COP26Voices series.
 The series welcomes 26 young climate leaders who will share their thoughts on the climate crisis.
-These videos will continue to be released in the run up to #COP26, Search #COP26Voices on YouTube, Facebook, Instagram and Twitter for the latest.
+These videos will continue to be released in the run up to #COP26.

 The SMP invited our members who were keen to be involved with COP26 to join us for a meeting on the 7th February in Edinburgh.
 This was be a space to discuss the support the SMP can offer, share information about who is doing what, and agree a strategy for the coming months.
 As always, we want to be led by what would be of greatest use to our members.